-Public Health Solutions holds 19 operating lease commitments (one for administrative offices and 18 for project services) that have expiration dates through 2033.
-Public Health Solutions adopted FASB ASC 2016-02, Leases, Topic 842, for the year ended December 31, 2022 using the modified retrospective approach.
+Public Health Solutions holds 18 operating lease commitments (one for administrative offices and 17 for project services) that have expiration dates through 2033.

-Public Health Solutions has elected to use the risk-free rate for all its operating leases.
+Public Health Solutions has elected to use the risk-free rate for all of its operating leases.
 Historical par rates from the U.S. Department of the Treasury were used to proxy the risk-free rate for each lease depending on its duration and start date of adoption.